kristobruh/SARP/README.md

 NOTE: You also need to create an EarthData account and verify it in order to download images from ASF.
 It might take some time for the verification to take effect.
-You can do it at: https://asf.alaska.edu/how-to/data-basics/get-started-with-an-earthdata-login-account/
+You can do it at: https://asf.alaska.edu/how-to/data-basics/get-started-with-an-earthdata-login-account/ After making your account, save the login info (username, password, separated by a tab) to a .txt file and save it somewhere where it can be accessed (I recommend user folder for privacy).

 ## Workflow